flipacholas/Architecture-of-consoles/articles/playstation-2.md

 #### Other interesting bits

 Inside the same Emotion Engine package, there is yet-another processor called **Image Processing Unit** or 'IPU', this time designed for **image decompression**.
-The IPU can be useful when a game needs to decode an MPEG2 movie without jamming the main CPU.
+As the successor of the [MDEC]({{< ref "playstation#tab-2-3-motion-decoder">}}), the IPU can be useful when a game needs to decode an MPEG2 movie without jamming the main CPU.

 Long story short, the game sends compressed image streams to the IPU (hopefully using DMA) which is then decoded in a format that the GPU can display.
-The PS2's operating system also relies in the IPU to provide DVD playback.
+The PS2's operating system also relies on the IPU to provide DVD playback.

 Finally, the IPU also operates compressed **High-resolution textures**, which saves CPU usage and reduces large transfers.